Asymptotics of pure dimer coverings on rail-yard graphs

 where the contours contain $\{z_1,...,z_h\}$ and on the left side we require that the $v_i$-contour is contained in the $v_j$-contour whenever $i < j$. \end{lemma}

 \textbf{Acknowledgements.} This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while ZL and MV participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2021 semester.
 ZL acknowledges support from National Science Foundation DMS1608896 and Simons Foundation grant 638143.
+We thank Vadim Gorin for helpful discussions.